 Bringing investment and new housing stock to low-income communities is a strategy the City has employed successfully in the Cecil B. Moore Homeownership Zone, Eastern North Philadelphia, and other locations.
-Of the 16 affordable housing developments currently under construction, nine are located in the North/ River Wards, one is in the North/Northwest, two are located in West Philadelphia, three are in the Central/ South, and one is in the Southwest.
-Twelve of the developments are located in or adjacent to racially/ ethnically concentrated areas of poverty (R/ECAPs), which will bring additional investment to these areas.
+Of the 10 affordable housing developments currently under construction, six are located in the North/River Wards, two are in the North/Northwest, and two are located in West Philadelphia.
+Nine of the developments are located in or adjacent to racially/ethnically concentrated areas of poverty (R/ECAPs), which will bring additional investment to these areas.